The Aerospace Industry Needs Engineers and Composite Technicians

 Training technicians to start work in the Aerospace field right away

 For Materials Science – or Composites – Edmonds CC received 30 extra FTEs, with an emphasis on expanding capacity.
 With those funds, we have developed new courses, hired a lab tech and purchased new equipment (Waterjet cutter, robotic arm, injection molding system, additional 3D printers.)
 New furniture was also purchased for the two classrooms in Monroe Hall, allowing for increased capacity as well as updating of those rooms.
-For more information on the composite programs, visit the Edmonds CC Composites page.
+For more information on the composite programs, visit the Edmonds College Composites page.

 Outreach and Student Support